Myrmex/overview/cadmus/dev/frontend/app.md

   window.__env.version = "0.0.1";
 })(this);
 ```

+>💡 You might need additional settings here, like e.g. a Mapbox GL API token if using geographic components.

 If you are going to use the [external bibliography API](https://github.com/vedph/cadmus_biblioapi), also add its URL here, e.g.: